StarPlayrX/bigmac/README.md

 * If Bigmac2 app does not run, try resigning it: `codesign --force --deep --sign - /Applications/bigmac2.app`
 * If you have Bluetooth 2 EDR Card, remove it.
 You can reinstall it later after you run the Disable Bluetooth patch
 * If you have not installed dosdude1's APFS ROM Patcher, do that first.
 * If you want native WiFi and BT4, do yourself a huge favor and get a 802.11ac/BT4LE Broadcom black iMac style combo card.
-This will also give you Airdrop and Handoff without and weird hacks.
+This will also give you Airdrop and Handoff without any weird hacks.
 * Install BigMac 2 to an external hard drive or USB Flash thumb drive (should be relatively fast and min of 32 GB)
 * Next disable SIP.
-Boot BigMac 2 up from an extenral USB 2.0 on an unsupported Mac:
+Boot BigMac 2 up from an external USB 2.0 on an unsupported Mac:
   * `csrutil`
   * `csrutil disable`
   * `csrutil authenticated-root disable`